 Remove the cake from the oven and let stand for 5 minutes.
 Carefully remove the cake form the pan, remove the parchment paper, and cool completely on a wire rack.
 While the cake is cooling, prepare the ganache.

 Prepare the ganache

 Add the chocolate pieces to a medium sized heat proof bowl.
 In a small saucepan, gently heat the coconut milk until steaming, but not bubbling.
 Carefully pour the hot coconut milk over the chocolate and stir until all the chocolate is melted.
-Allow the ganache to thicken for 40-50 minutes, stirring occasionally.
+Allow the ganache to thicken at room temperature for 40-50 minutes, stirring occasionally.
 Note that the ganache may seem runny at first, but it will thicken to a spreadable texture after the elapsed time.

 Using an offset spatula, frost the cooled cake and serve.